How to Get Out of Student Loan Debt: 6 Options

 How to Pay for Grad School

-Graduate school can be expensive and students who graduate with a master’s degree carry an average debt of $71,287, according to the Education Data Initiative.
-There are numerous ways to finance your advanced degree (even ways without taking out loans), and investing in graduate education is frequently worth it; the right degree has the potential for a massive return on investment.
+Students who graduate with a master’s degree carry an average debt of $69,140, according to the Education Data Initiative.
+There are numerous ways to finance your advanced degree (even without taking out loans), and investing in graduate education is frequently worth it, as the right degree has the potential for a massive return on investment.

 Ways to Pay for Grad School Without Taking on Debt

-Things like filling out the FAFSA, applying for scholarships and grants, or working for an employer who offers tuition reimbursement while you are going to school can all help you lower your tuition bill during grad school.
+You can pay for grad school without taking on debt by filling out the FAFSA, applying for scholarships and grants, or working for an employer who offers tuition reimbursement.
 Continue reading for even more strategies to pay for grad school without taking on debt.

 Fill Out The FAFSA

 Your FAFSA will determine your eligibility for federal student loans, federal work-study, and federal grants.
 In addition, your college may use your FAFSA to determine your eligibility for aid from the school itself.
-Here’s a closer look at the federal options, excluding federal student loans which will be discussed in detail in a later section.
+Here’s a closer look at federal grants and federal work-study programs.

 Federal Grants

 Unlike student loans, federal grants do not need to be repaid.
-It may be possible to receive some grant funding to help you pay for graduate school.
-Filling out the FAFSA is the first step to determine whether you’re eligible.
-Federal grant programs include the Pell Grant, which is generally only available to undergraduate students who demonstrate exceptional financial need.
+It may be possible to receive some grant funding to help you with financing grad school.
+Federal grant programs for grad students include TEACH Grants and Fulbright Grants.

-Another federal grant that may be available to graduate students is the TEACH grant, or Teacher Education Assistance for College and Higher Education grant.
-This grant has relatively stringent requirements and is available for students pursuing a teaching career who are willing to fulfill a service obligation after graduating.
+The TEACH Grant, or Teacher Education Assistance for College and Higher Education Grant, has relatively stringent requirements and is available for students pursuing a teaching career who are willing to fulfill a service obligation after graduating.

 Federal Work-Study Program